arvidn/libtorrent/branches/RC_0_13/docs/building.rst

 enough (and even if it is enough, the necessary environment variables are usually not set by the package installer).

+If you want to build against an installed copy of boost, you can skip directly to step 3 (assuming you also have boost build installed).

 Step 1: Download boost
 ~~~~~~~~~~~~~~~~~~~~~~